workanator/go-floc/README.md

 [![License](https://img.shields.io/dub/l/vibe-d.svg)](https://github.com/workanator/go-floc/blob/master/LICENSE)

 The goal of the project (floc) is to make the process of running goroutines in parallel and synchronizing them easily.

-Floc achieves that through functional paradigm where high-order functions are used for building the result execution flow.
+## Installation

+To install the package use `go get gopkg.in/workanator/go-floc.v1`

 ## Features